bonifield/autoreconParser/splunkconfigs/README.md

 Settings --> Indexes --> New Index (top-right corner) Index Name:  recon
 Save
+- Make the new indexes viewable on the homepage Data Summary and for any user account deemed necessary Settings --> Access Controls --> Roles --> [role] --> Indexes tab --> select the checkboxes in both Included and Default for desired index
 ```

 ### Add your JSON data, also make a custom sourcetype "recon_json" (a clone of _json):